Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 Scroll down to [Donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot#donations) for details.
 So if you want the autocatcher along with other amazing commands, DM me on Discord @ **Hyperclaw79#3476** for the PayPal details **after** reading the [donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot/blob/master/README.md#donations).

+> **Since some of you can't understand something this obvious, I'll state it bluntly.
+Contact me on discord only if you want to purchase the Premium Version.
+If you can't have the patience to read a few lines in a readme, I can't waste my time trying to repeat the instructions about when to contact me.**

 ## Features
 1. Automatically catch a Pokemon in whichever server you are in if the PokeCord bot spawns a Pokemon.
 [Premium Only]
 2. Delay and catch rates to finesse the behaviour of the selfbot.